Nikishita2006/GameHub/README.md

 -Saiman Says:(https://github.com/Nikishita2006/Saiman-says-game)
 A fun game where players to follow instructions only if the command starts with "Saiman", if "Saiman" is not there,players should ignore the instruction!

+Feel free to check out each game and try them out!

+---
+Made By M.Nikishita Reddy